Division of Parramatta

 The Division of Parramatta is an Australian electoral division in the state of New South Wales.
-The division was created in 1900 and was one of the original 65 divisions contested at the first federal election.
-It is named for the locality of Parramatta.
-The name Parramatta has been sourced to an Aboriginal word for the area.
-The Darug people had lived in the area for many generations, and regarded the area as a food bowl, rich in food from the river and forests.
-They called the area Baramada or Burramatta ("Parramatta") which means "the place where the eels lie down".
+It was created in 1900 and was one of the original 65 divisions contested at the first federal election.
+It is based in the western suburbs of Sydney.
+The current member, since the 2022 federal election, is Andrew Charlton, a member of the Australian Labor Party.

-The division is based in the western suburbs of Sydney.
-Besides Parramatta, it includes Camellia, Clyde, Constitution Hill, Dundas Valley, Granville, Harris Park, Holroyd, Mays Hill, North Parramatta, Oatlands, Rosehill, Rydalmere, Telopea, Wentworthville, Westmead; and parts of Carlingford, Dundas, Ermington, Guildford, Merrylands, North Rocks, Northmead, Old Toongabbie, Pendle Hill, South Granville, South Wentworthville, and Toongabbie.

 Parramatta is a diverse electorate with large immigrant communities from India and China, and has a higher than average university education rate according to the 2016 census.

-The current Member for the Division of Parramatta, since the 2022 federal election, is Andrew Charlton, a member of the Australian Labor Party.
+At the time of the 2022 Australian federal election, 12% of Parramatta's population possessed Chinese ancestry.

 Geography

+Parramatta is based in the western suburbs of Sydney.
+Besides Parramatta, it includes Camellia, Carlingford, Constitution Hill, Dundas, Dundas Valley, Ermington, Harris Park, Mays Hill, North Parramatta, Oatlands, Pendle Hill, Rosehill, Rydalmere, Telopea, Wentworthville and Westmead; and parts of Clyde, Eastwood, Epping, Granville, Melrose Park, North Rocks, Northmead, Old Toongabbie, Seven Hills, South Wentworthville and Toongabbie.

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.